 We would love to welcome you to our wonderful Messy Church which has been running since 13 April 2013.
 It is a shared outreach to our community from our three churches, and is held on the third Wednesday in every month between 3.30pm and 5.30pm in St Barnabas Church Hall.

-Most children who attend are from birth through to around age 10 years.
-Babies are most welcome and we have a play space and toys for them.
+Most children who attend are of primary school age and under.
+Babies and toddlers are most welcome and we have a play space and toys for them.
 Grown-ups stay with their children and remain responsible for them at all times.
 Suggested donation is £2 per family.
-All are welcome to join in the fun.
+All are welcome to join in the fun and crafts.
 Just turn up.

 This Ministry is a Fresh Expression of church which reaches out to those in our community with young children who might not, for various reasons, attend a traditionally-held church service on a Sunday.

 Messy Church on Wednesdays once a month IS church for the majority of our Messy families.
 It is a fun time of crafts, sharing in food, drink and friendship, and learning together through story, song and prayer, always pointing to Jesus.

 Each month has a different theme related to scripture.
 There is coffee and cake on arrival for grown ups, and squash and biscuits for the little ones.
 Colouring, letting off steam time and relaxing begins the session, followed by four different craft options based around the theme.
 It's all very relaxed and you may turn up at any time during the session.
 Around 4.45pm the children and their grown ups make their way into the church, for storytime, song and prayer.
 During this time, the volunteers prepare the tables for supper and the children return for a hot meal.
 Examples of this might be: fish fingers and chips or jacket potatoes cheese and ham, followed by fruit pies or ice cream.